Tigerair Australia: History

 On 7 August 2015, it was announced that Tigerair Australia would begin operating its first ever international services to Denpasar from Melbourne, Adelaide and Perth, beginning from 23 March 2016.
 On 18 August 2015, Tigerair moved into the newly opened Terminal 4 at Melbourne Airport, which features new technology automated check-in kiosks and bag drop facilities, as well as an expanded departure lounge and more shopping and food choices.
 On 27 August 2015, Tigerair Australia announced three weekly return services between Melbourne and Coffs Harbour.
 On 2 March 2016, the airline announced an additional weekly return service between the two locations.
 On 22 October 2015, Tigerair revealed a new look for the airline, featuring new uniforms, website, booking system and an improved check-in experience.

 On 9 December 2016, Tigerair resumed flights between Canberra and Melbourne after a gap of five years.

-On 3 February 2017 Tigerair ended flights to Bali, started 11 months before on 23 March 2016, citing approval issues with Indonesian authorities.
+On 3 February 2017, Tigerair ended flights to Bali, started 11 months before on 23 March 2016, citing approval issues with Indonesian authorities.
 On 14 September 2017, Tigerair added a new Canberra–Brisbane domestic route with three weekly return services.

 On 2 September 2019, Virgin Australia Holdings Managing Director and CEO Paul Scurrah unveiled a new organisational structure for his executive leadership team designed to bring the three flying businesses – Virgin Australia, Virgin Australia Regional Airlines (VARA) and Tigerair Australia – closer together.
 Under this structure, the position of CEO Tigerair ceased to exist, with the operations of Tigerair being led by an Executive General Manager accountable for the relevant Air Operator's Certificate and reporting to the VAH Chief Operations Officer, and commercial and corporate functions reporting centrally within the Group.

 In February 2020, Virgin Australia Holdings announced it would reduce Tigerair's fleet from 13 to eight, exit five loss-making routes, and close its Brisbane base.
-Operations were suspended on 25 March 2020 as a result of the COVID-19 pandemic.
-On 3 April all pilots were made redundant.
+Operations were suspended on 25 March 2020 as a result of the COVID-19 epidemic.
+On 3 April, all pilots were made redundant.
 Following Virgin Australian Holdings being placed in administration and later sold, new owner Bain Capital confirmed the brand would be retired.
 Tigerair was officially discontinued by Bain on 10 September 2020.
-Its Air operator's certificate was retained for potential revival.
+Its Air Operator's Certificate was retained for potential revival.

+Operators such as Rex Airlines and Bonza came into its market but later failed, sparking the market being labeled 'in crisis' by the Transport Workers Union of Australia.
+Bonza went into liquidation, while Rex Airlines' attempt to compete in the key city-city market caused the airline to go into administration in mid-2024.